TheReal12Martin/Forensic-Analysis-of-Network-Attacks-using-Graph-Based-Modeling/README.md

 ## Training the Model 🧠

-The best model comes already in the ```/backend``` folder, but if you want to train a own model based on the same dataset but changing hyperparameters, here are the instructions:
+The best model comes already in the ```/backend``` folder, but if you want to train a own model based on the same partitions but changing hyperparameters, here are the instructions:

-Prepare dataset in ```CSVs/BCCC-CIC2018/``` (download in https://drive.google.com/drive/folders/1l-tnTSyOzWmW3Qu_1qQWbBfPXwFMEVB_?usp=drive_link) with:
+Prepare data partitions in ```data_partitions``` (download in https://drive.google.com/drive/folders/1l-tnTSyOzWmW3Qu_1qQWbBfPXwFMEVB_?usp=drive_link) with:

-1. Network traffic CSVs
+1. Network traffic npz files which is a balanced version of the BCCC2018 dataset.

 2. Required features (see ```config.py``` )